 We have covered the Israel-Palestine conflict in one of our previous notes.
-In this post let’s cover India’s stand on Israel-Palestine conflict.
+In this post let’s cover India’s stand on the Israel-Palestine conflict.

 There has been much debate in recent times about whether India has changed its pro-Arab historical stance on the Israel-Palestine conflict.
-Let’s try to understand India’s relationship with both the countries first.
+Let’s try to understand India’s relationship with both countries first.
 This would help you understand India’s stand on the Israel-Palestine conflict.

-- India’s solidarity with Palestinian people and its attitude towards Palestinian cause was taken shape during our freedom struggle against British colonialism.
+- India’s solidarity with the Palestinian people and its attitude towards the Palestinian cause was taken shape during our freedom struggle against British colonialism.
 In 1938, on the proposal to create a homeland for Jews in Palestine, Mahatma Gandhi wrote, “my sympathy for the Jews does not blind me to the requirements of Justice.
 It is wrong and inhuman to impose the Jews on the Arabs’.